-- It should be performed according to the principles of the OMCL guideline on Validation of Analytical methods, PA/PH/OMCL (13) 82 in its current version. - All Biosimilars (i.e. Reference medicinal product and Biosimilars from each identified group) included in the project should be tested.
+- The selected methods are based on compendial methods, in-house methods or lead SOPs from manufacturers. - If feasibility testing performed, it should be performed according to the principles of the OMCL guideline on Validation of Analytical methods, PA/PH/OMCL (13) 82 in its current version. - Not all Biosimilars (i.e. Reference medicinal product and Biosimilars from each identified group) included in the project need to be tested (e.g. not all strengths or co-marketed products need to be considered).
 The Scientific Advisor will define the samples to be tested and material needed.
-These samples will be obtained from the market or the MAHs with the assistance of the EDQM. - If needed, the second testing OMCL is involved in the feasibility study for all or part of the parameters.
-In this case, the Scientific Advisor agrees with the second testing OMCL if the financial fee paid by the EMA for the Scientific Advisor is shared or not and inform the EDQM accordingly.
+These samples will be obtained from the market or the MAHs with the assistance of the EDQM. - Normally more testing OMCLs can be involved in the feasibility study for all or part of the parameters.
+The testing of the market samples for the test parameters will be performed by the Scientific Advisors involved in the feasibility study, in some cases one or more parameters can be tested in a second OMCL.
+The fee paid for the feasibility study is shared depending on the number of Scientific Advisors and on the number of parameters tested.

-The Scientific Advisor should also define and identify the Common Test Sample (CTS) and any necessary relevant non-commercially available reference materials.
+The Scientific Advisor(s) should also define and identify the Common Test Sample (CTS) and any necessary relevant non-commercially available reference materials.
 The same batch of reference standard should be used in the feasibility study and in the testing phase, whenever possible.

-The feasibility study should be finalised by February of year n+1 at the latest.
-A report including a description of the experimental work performed (i.e. details of the method development work and of the method validation) and a conclusion is prepared by the Scientific Advisor and provided to the EDQM.
-Upon receipt, the EDQM informs the EMA of the results of the feasibility study and provide them with the report, so that the corresponding Biosimilars project can be included in the programme of year n+2.
+The feasibility study should be finalised by Q1 of year n+1 at the latest.
+A report including a description of the experimental work performed (i.e. details of the method development work and of the method verification) and a conclusion is prepared by the Scientific Advisor and provided to the EDQM.
+Upon receipt, the EDQM informs the EMA of the results of the feasibility study, so that the corresponding Biosimilars project can be included in the programme of year n+2.